ElektraInitiative/libelektra/doc/TESTING.md

 * key
 * ks

 do not get exported.
-To test in internal functionality include the corresponding c file.
+Test internal functionality by including the corresponding c file.

 ### Module Tests ###